valentinajaramillor/bigdataprogram/README.md

 After specifying a schema for the DataFrame, it was required to read the dataset, that was in CSV format initially, but to improve the performance of the application it is preferred to have the dataset in Parquet format, so this is another transformation that will be performed to the dataset.

 ### 2.2.
 Missing data (Null Values)
-After making an inspection of the columns in the dataset, it was possible to find the following percentages of missing values in each row:
+After making an inspection of the columns in the dataset, it was possible to find the following percentages of missing values:

 ```scala
 +------------------------------+----------+----------+
 |column_name                   |null_count|percentage|